rsocket/rsocket/Protocol.md

 be provided by the server should require the SETUP to be rejected.

 The server-side Requester mirrors the LEASE requests of the client-side Requester.
-If a client-side Requester sets the __L__ flag in the SETUP frame, the server side Requester MUST wait for a LEASE frame from the client-side Responder before it can send a request.
+If a client-side Requester sets the __L__ flag in the SETUP frame, the server-side Requester MUST wait for a LEASE frame from the client-side Responder before it can send a request.
 The client-side Responder MUST send a LEASE frame after a SETUP frame with the __L__ flag set.